specmore/spectacular-helm/spectacular/README.md

 Spectacular helps to make the change review process for interface specifications more visible and organised, resulting in the healthier evolution of interfaces.
 Ultimately fostering an "API First" culture.

 ## Key Features
-* Integration with GitHub for user login and access control to your interface spec files
+* Integration with GitHub for user login and access control to your interface spec files.
-* Ability to organise your interface spec files into "Catalogues", making them easier to find
+* Ability to organise your interface spec files into "Catalogues", making them easier to find.
-* Visualising your interface specifications using graphical documentation tools like [Swagger UI](https://github.com/swagger-api/swagger-ui) for OpenAPI files
+* Track upcoming versions of the spec files being drafted and what changes are being proposed by visualising all changes on an evolutionary timeline.
-* Easier tracking of open change proposals for an interface by showing all the open Pull Requests in one place
+* Visualising your interface specifications using graphical documentation tools like [Swagger UI](https://github.com/swagger-api/swagger-ui) for OpenAPI files.

 ## View the Spectacular Demo
 Checkout Spectacular in action by visiting our Spectacular Demo website: [https://spectacular-demo.specmore.org/](https://spectacular-demo.specmore.org/)